Ukraine war Clearview AI prisoner facial recognition

 In theory, mistakes are more likely given it will have to handle war-scarred faces.
 MailOnline cites a 2019 US Department of Energy study that concluded that facial decomposition considerably reduced the technology's effectiveness, though a 2021 conference paper was more promising.

-Clearview had offered Ukraine its technology for free.
-The company says it has not offered its system to Russia.
+Clearview says it has offered Ukraine its technology for free, and has not offered its system to Russia.

 Ukraine has been collecting the names of Russian soldiers killed or captured in the Russian-Ukrainian war in its 'Look for Your Own' (Ishchi svoikh) database since the start of the Russia-Ukraine war.